MIGRATION · April 24, 2026 · 13 min read

 - Permissions replay: 4 in parallel (permission writes are throttle-sensitive)

-The subtle win here is not the top-end speed — it is the consistency.
+The subtle benefit is not top-end speed — it is consistency.
 Fully-parallel implementations hit 429 storms that take 30–90 seconds to drain; bounded-parallel implementations barely see 429s at all.
-The p-limit version finishes faster on average because it does not blow itself up.
+Migrations finish faster on average because they do not blow themselves up and have to back off.

 Every HTTP library has a default connection pool.
-Node’s built-in https agent creates a new TCP + TLS connection per request unless you explicitly enable keep-alive, and even with keep-alive its pool defaults are modest.
-For a worker making thousands of requests to graph.microsoft.com in quick succession, that TLS handshake overhead is real.
+Default agents often create a new TCP + TLS connection per request unless keep-alive is explicitly enabled, and even then the pool defaults are modest.
+For a process making thousands of requests to graph.microsoft.com in quick succession, that TLS handshake overhead adds up fast.

 - Persistent connection pools scoped per destination host (one pool for Graph, one for each SharePoint REST endpoint, one for each Azure Blob account)